saltyorg/docs/docs/faq/Backup and Restore.md

 These files are the ones needed to run a successful restore.

+!!! note
-_Note: `backup_excludes_list.txt` are not backed up into the Restore Service, simply because it is not important for a restore to work and also because it IS automatically restored during the restore process itself._
+    `backup_excludes_list.txt` are not backed up into the Restore Service, simply because it is not important for a restore to work and also because it IS automatically restored during the restore process itself.

 How does this work?